ILLIXR/ILLIXR/docs/docs/contributing/style_guide.md

 │   │   └── CMakeLists.txt            # if the plugin is from another repository, then only this file is needed │   ├── <plugin_name>
 │   │   ├── CMakeLists.txt            # cmake file which configures the build for this plugin
+│   │   ├── plugin.hpp                # header file for the plugin, defining the class
-│   │   ├── *.hpp                     # header files, if any, for the plugin
+│   │   ├── *.hpp                     # additional header files, if any, for the plugin
 │   │   └── plugin.cpp                # every plugin must have this file which contains the code for the plugin │   └── plugins.yaml                  # yaml style file listing configurations and plugins
 ├── profiles